harryf/comedy/docs/_shows/20200723_Kontiki_23_Jul_2020__Old_ladies.md

 <h2><i class="fas fa-file-alt"></i> Transcript</h2>

 > Uh, he is actually British, but he's been living here for the past 17 years.
+He's very funny.
 >
-> He's very funny.
-Ladies and gentlemen, give it up for Harry Fox!
+> Ladies and gentlemen, give it up for Harry Fox!
 >
-> Hello, check, check.
-That actually adds, because I was about to say,
+> What happens after that?
 >
+> What happens after that?
+>
+> I'm gonna check, check.
+>
-> I am pissed, Contiki, and now I'm even more pissed.
+> That actually adds, 'cause I was about to say, I am pissed, Kontiki, and now I'm even more pissed.
 >
 > And I'm the worst kind of pissed right now.
 >